himynameisfuego/SiTraNo/README.md

 # SiTraNo (SInes+TRAnsients+NOise)
 A MATLAB app for sines-transients-noise decomposition of audio signals.
 Developed using App Designer in Matlab 2020b.

-* L. Fierro, and V. Välimäki. _"**SiTraNo: a MATLAB app for tonal-transient-noise decomposition of audio signals**"_.
+* L. Fierro, and V. Välimäki. _"**SiTraNo: a MATLAB app for sines-transient-noise decomposition of audio signals**"_.
 Proceedings of the 24th International Conference on Digital Audio Effects (DAFx20in21), Vienna, Austria.

 ![](GUIFinal.png)